The Transatlantic Slave Trade

 Suggested Classroom Activity

-Show them the short film ‘A Statue For A Slaver’.
+Show your group the short film ‘A Statue For A Slaver’.
 The film presents a brief explanation of transatlantic slavery, the role of slave traders and plantation owners, the triangle of trade, conditions for slaves and dates of abolition.

 Ask the pupils what they think of Robert Milligan and whether they think his statue ought to still be on display at Canary Wharf in London?
 (Note.
 The statue of Robert Milligan was removed by the local authority in June 2020)

 A similar debate takes place in this short film in which students from Liverpool visit The International Slavery Museum and meet education staff member Mitty Ramachandran.

 Watch the film and then continue to broaden the discussion.

 Savar building collapse